pokeshah/Gyatt/README.md

 ## segfault 😭
 gyatt2 has a russian roullete system where it has a 1/6 chance of segfaulting

+## memory usage 😡 💢 💢
+gyatt2 initializes 16gb worth of data into memory for no reason

 ## Compatability
 ### pookie bear 🥰, will my Gyatt 1 code work in Gyatt 2?
 no

-### will there be backwards compatability in the future
-no

-### will there be documentation on what changed
+### is there documentation on what changed
 no

 ## Future changes (not happening)